 "Boatswain, lower the sail, hurry!” the captain shouted to the sailor.
 “And you there, drop the anchor immediately!"
 (The latter was to prevent the ship from dashing against rocks, for in those days ships sailed alongside the coasts.)

 All the cabin lamps having gone out owing to the rough motion, passengers stirred and groped their way up to the deck from their darkened creaking corners with troubled hearts.
 They were rapidly outpaced by many rats running toward as high a place as possible.
 A few ferrets, which fed on them, appeared on the deck too and hissed and danced crazily, causing the ship dog to chase after them barking.

 "My men, beseech your gods for mercy!
 Ask your respective gods to kindly calm the sea and lull the wind," the captain was ordering.
 "You, good passengers, too!
 You surely worship a god or two; so do pray to your dear gods and vow that when you can ever walk on the firm land again you will do a handsome offering for them!"

-The rats and ferrets clinging to high places squeaked and squealed too; the ship dog barked at them, but soon whined and joined their lamentation with pensive howling – keeping its throat stretched as perpendicularly to heaven as possible, despite the motion.
+The rats and ferrets clinging to high places squeaked and squealed for mercy too; the ship dog barked at them, but soon whined and joined their lament with pensive howling – keeping its throat stretched as perpendicularly to heaven as possible, despite the motion.

 "Oh, my god, my beloved god Bel, please pardon and help us!
 I swear I will make a shrine of Lebanon cedar for you if you help me out of this peril," a rich lumber merchant cried earnestly.